Take the quiz

 Learning how to keep ceramic braces white and clean is of vital importance should you choose this treatment option.
 In some cases, orthodontic ceramic braces can become stained over time, so you must take care to avoid yellowing.
 In addition, it’s important to take care to avoid breakage, as they can be more delicate than other orthodontic devices

-• In order to keep ceramic braces white for longer, you should avoid foods with strong colour that can stain, such as tea, coffee, wine or curry.
+• To keep ceramic braces white for longer, you should avoid foods with strong colours that can stain, such as tea, coffee, wine or curry.

-• Smoking is always discouraged in terms of health, but in the case of porcelain braces it can also affect the appearance of the brackets and cause them to change colour faster.
-Therefore, we advise you to stop smoking if you want to maintain the aesthetics of your braces for as long as possible.
+• Smoking is always discouraged in terms of health, but in the case of porcelain braces, it can also affect the appearance of the brackets and cause them to change colour faster.

 • Since orthodontic ceramic braces are more fragile than metal ones, you should avoid hard and sticky foods, such as candy and chewing gum.